Ajnasz/pippo/README.md

 ## Setup

-* Install redis, python-bottle for the webserver.
+* Install redis, python-redis, python-picamera, python-bottle, python-gevent.
 * Install Adafruit_DHT and Adafruit_IO python packages.
 * Open config.json and set the key to your adafruit.io key.
 (The same key will be used as a namespace in your local redis server)